cathaysia/modern-cmake/chapters/intro/newcmake.md

 ## [CMake 3.19][] : Presets

-You can now add presets in JSON form, and users will get the preset defaults;
+You can now add presets in JSON form, and users will get the preset default.
-you can specify Ninja as the "recommended" generator, for example.
 `find_package` can now take a version range, and some specialty find modules, like FindPython, have custom support for it.
 A lot of new controls were added for permissions.
 Further support for generator expressions in more places.

-* New [CMake presets files](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) now supported - you can set things like Ninja to be the default for your project, or you can make User presets.
+* New [CMake presets files](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) now supported - you can set defaults for your project per generator, or you can make User presets.
 PSA: Please add `CMakeUserPresets.json` to your `.gitignore`, even if you do not use `CMakePresets.json`.
 * CMake now uses the new build system introduced in XCode 12+
 * MSVC for Android now supported
 * `cmake -E create_hardlink` was added